10 am – 2:30 pm EST

 Teachers across disciplines spend tremendous energy developing lessons and assignments that will help students build new skills, only to find that students seem to “forget” much of what they were taught when confronted with tasks and ideas in new contexts—or even within the same course.
 This four-hour workshop will draw on current research on the field of learning transfer to help us increase the probability that students will be able to draw on knowledge and skills they have developed under new circumstances.
 We will explore three key dimensions of learning transfer: identifying key concepts; fostering metacognition, and helping students to develop their own theories of reading and writing.
 Participants will bring a unit from their curriculum that they would like to encourage transfer to or from.
 Together, we will find unexplored opportunities to enhance transfer across subjects, disciplines, or years of study.

-Teaching The Video Essay
+Teaching the Video Essay

 This workshop uses IWT writing-based teaching practices to frame activities and assignments that allow students to compose multimodally.
 We will focus on video essays, a form that can be exploratory, inquiry driven, or focused in argument.
 Working with short film essays, we will consider what opportunities they offer for critical and creative close reading, exploration, and storytelling.
 We will examine together the role of writing in these projects and explore how techniques of montage and collage enable comparison and analysis.
 Examples of student film essays will provide snapshots of how students are finding new and layered modes of representation that can create an immersive and impactful connection with their audiences.